mbeddr/mps-platform-docs/src/doc/docs/mps_internal/recipes.md

   Even if the IDE complains about the *Used Language* being "out of scope," click *ok*.
 - MPS automatically adds a *Used Language* from *ModuleB* to *LanguageC*.

-## Use an alternate editor with a hint
+## Use an Alternate Editor With a Hint

 Make *EditorC* defined in *LanguageC* for *ConceptA* inside *LanguageA* using *HintD* defined in *LanguageD* available in *ModelB* inside *ModuleB*.